Why Emotional Intelligence Is The Secret Weapon Top Salespeople Use To Maximize Performance

 Sales Performance Improvement through Goal Setting and Metrics

-Kenedy Ross Sales & Management Training strongly believe sales performance improvement is crucial in an era where competition is fierce and customer expectations are constantly shifting.
-Strong sales performance is non-negotiable.
-It is the lifeblood of a company, determining growth, profitability, and market relevance.
+Kennedy Ross Sales & Management Training strongly believe that sales performance improvement isn’t a buzzword.
+In today’s market, where competition is constant and customers expect more every year, strong sales performance is non-negotiable.
+It keeps the lights on.
+It drives growth, profit, and credibility.

 Defining Key Metrics for Sales Performance